 The majority of the class time will be spent using tools or equipment, and you'll have plenty of time to ask questions of the instructor (no homework!).
 This will be project-based learning, and by the end of the class each student will have individually installed and tested AC and DC electrical systems on their own training board.

-- Use a digital multimeter on AC and DC electrical systems
+- Practice using a digital multimeter on AC and DC electrical systems

-- Select wiring for AC and DC electrical loads
+- Properly select wiring and over-current protection for AC and DC electrical loads

-- Strip, crimp, and heat-shrink wire connections of various sizes
+- Properly strip, crimp, and heat-shirink wire connections of carious types

 - Recreational boaters interested in learning more about their boat and feel more self-sufficient in their knowledge and ability